jmquigley/emacs/README.md

 Installation
 ------------
 To use this clone the repo and run the script `./install.sh` in a Linux or OSX environment.
 To use in a Windows environment run the script `install.cmd` (with powershell).
 This does **NOT** backup your current `.emacs.d` directory in your home directory; it performs a fresh install.
+When Emacs starts for the first time on a fresh install there will be a delay (it will look like the app is frozen).
+The initial install of the packages takes some time to download and install.

 Packages